ThomasHelfer/TorchGRTL/README.md

 ## Overview
 TorchGRTL is a Python library that provides a PyTorch-based implementation of key components of [GRTL codebase](https://example.com](https://github.com/GRTLCollaboration/GRChombo)) .
-It leverages the power of PyTorch to accelerate computations, making it suitable for machine learning applications in physics and simulation.
+It uses GPU optimisation and Autodiff of PyTorch to accelerate computations, making it suitable for machine learning applications in physics and simulation.

-## Key Features:

-Unleash the Power of PyTorch for General Relativity:

-- Fast and seamless computations: Perform complex general relativity simulations with the efficiency and flexibility of PyTorch, a leading deep learning framework.
-High-Performance Interpolation for Precision:

-Bridging the gap:
- - Effortlessly incorporate general relativity calculations into your machine learning workflows, unlocking a universe of possibilities for interdisciplinary research.

-Confidence through testing:
- - Trust in the codebase's robustness and accuracy, as it's rigorously developed and maintained using test-driven development practices.

 ## Installation